davethepunkyone/pytest-playwright-axe/README.md

 ## Licence

-Unless stated otherwise, the codebase is released under the [MIT Licence](LICENCE.md).
+Unless stated otherwise, the codebase is released under the [MIT Licence](LICENCE.md) (note the UK spelling for the filename).
 This covers both the codebase and any sample code in the documentation.

 ## Acknowledgements